wpmoose/yuki-elegant/readme.txt

 == Description ==

-Multi-purpose and Customizable Free WordPress Blog Theme. based on the modern and highly customizable Yuki multipurpose WordPress theme.
-You can fully customize your site with rich customize options.
+A modern, elegant and customizable free WordPress blog theme.
+You can fully customize your website with rich customization options.
 It is perfect for personal bloggers and content publishers.

 == Copyright ==

-Yuki Graceful is licensed under the GNU General Public License v2 or later
+Yuki Elegant is licensed under the GNU General Public License v2 or later

 More details [here](http://www.gnu.org/licenses/gpl-2.0.html).